 The student will be notified of his/her probationary status by a email from the Academic Vice President's Office.

-- For the FIRST APPOINTMENT, students must complete an online assessment.
+- FIRST APPOINTMENT: students must complete an online assessment.
 The SRC and student will discuss academic warning/probation policy, procedures and develop a plan for success for the semester.

-- A SECOND APPOINTMENT is to take place at midterms.
+- SECOND APPOINTMENT: takes place at midterms.
 This meeting serves as a check in to discuss midterm progress reports and continue developing an academic improvement plan.

-- Prior to registration, in a THIRD APPOINTMENT students will begin planning a course schedule for the following semester.
+- THIRD APPOINTMENT: prior to registration, students will begin planning a course schedule for the following semester.
 Students will need to meet with their major academic advisor for approval of semester schedule.
 If the plan for success produces improved academic performance warranting continued enrollment, the major academic advisor will approve the class schedule for the following semester.
 The student will return the approved scheduled to the SRC.

 - The SRC will then lift the hold for the temporary period allowed for the student to register; the hold will be re-instated automatically after the temporary period until final grades for the semester indicate whether the student has achieved success and is no longer on warning/probation.